Lifelong-ML/offline-compositional-rl-datasets/README.md

 ## Running the code

 To reproduce our experiments, we provide a training and evaluation file for running d3rlpy with our datasets and network architecture.
 Before you start, make sure to correctly set the dataset and datasplit paths in both d3rl_runner.py and d3rl_eval.py.
+Note that, these paths expect a pointer to a folder that has the following structure.

+├ root_data
+│   ├ expert
+│   │   ├ IIWA_Box_None_Push
+│   │   ├ ...
+│   ├ medium
+│   │   ├ ...
+│   ├ random
+│   │   ├ ...
+│   ├ medium-replay-subsampled
+│   │   ├ ...

+The data you can download on dryad is split by robot arm so you have to recreate the above folder structure by moving the different robot arm folders into a single folder.

 To train a model, navigate to off_comp_rl and exectute

 ```python
 python d3rl_runner.py --use-task-list-path